 In addition, over 80% experienced a response (or improvement) during the following continuation phase.

 Deep TMS has been shown to have an even higher level of efficacy within real-life clinical settings, i.e. among patients receiving treatment in the field.
-Based on recorded data of over 1000 participants undergoing a course of Deep TMS treatment for MDD, approximately 75% of participants achieved a clinical response, with one out of two participants achieving remission.
+Clinical data of over 1,300 patients in real practice settings who completed at least 30 sessions showed that approximately 4 in 5 achieved a response and 2 in 3 achieved remission.

 BrainsWay’s Deep TMS treatment has also been clinically validated to treat OCD and has been FDA-cleared since 2018.
 Validating this stance is a study published in 2019 in the American Journal of Psychiatry, which found that a six-week course of BrainsWay’s Deep TMS treatment offered participants significant clinical improvement of OCD symptoms, with results similar to those of a 12-week pharmacotherapy treatment course.

 More than one in three patients achieved a significant reduction in OCD symptoms, including participants that were previously unresponsive to medication and/or psychotherapy.
 As a result, Deep TMS was cited as being a well-tolerated treatment with the ability to offer about the same level of relief as medication, but in half the time.

 In real clinical usage of over 200 OCD patients, greater than 1 in 2 patients who received a treatment course of 29 sessions achieved response, indicating a 30+% reduction in symptoms as measured by the Y-BOCS scale.

 It is safe to combine Deep TMS therapy with antidepressant medication or psychotherapy, as Deep TMS has also been found to offer relief when part of a combined treatment course.
 That said, a growing body of research has highlighted the treatment’s effectiveness in cases where people were found to be unresponsive to psychotherapy or SSRI medication.